-The objective of this article is to present a very elementary proof of a generally easy to apply Implicit Function Theorem.
-We prove this theorem for differentiable maps F(x,y) defined on a finite-dimensional Euclidean space with the matrix $\frac{\partial F}{\partial y}(x,y)$ only continuous at the base point.
-In the case of a single scalar equation, we show that this continuity hypothesis is unnecessary.
-The Inverse Function Theorem is also shown.
-Besides following Dini's approach (see [3]), these proofs do not employ compactness arguments, the contraction principle, or any fixed-point theorem.
-Instead of such tools, the proofs in this article use the intermediate-value theorem, the mean-value theorem on the real line, and the intermediate-value property for derivatives on \mathbb{R} (Darboux's property).
+The aim of this article is to present a very elementary proof of a quite well-known and generally easy to apply Implicit Function Theorem.
+We prove this theorem for differentiable maps F(x, y) defined on a finite-dimensional Euclidean space with the matrix $\frac{\partial F}{\partial y}(x, y)$ only continuous at the base point (thus, $\partial F/\partial y$ may be discontinuous elsewhere and $\partial F/\partial x$ may be everywhere discontinuous).
+In the case of a single scalar equation we show that this continuity hypothesis is unnecessary.
+The Inverse Function Theorem is shown as a consequence of the Implicit Function Theorem.
+Besides following Dini's inductive approach (see [3]), these proofs avoid compactness arguments, fixed-point theorems, and integration theory.
+Instead of such tools, the proofs that follow employ the intermediate-value and the mean-value theorems, on the real line, and the intermediate-value property for derivatives on $\mathbb{R}$ (Darboux's property).

-Throughout what follows, we shall freely assume that all the functions are defined on a subset of a finite-dimensional Euclidean space.
+Henceforth, we shall freely assume that all the functions are defined on a subset of a finite-dimensional Euclidean space.

 Some comments are worthwhile concerning proofs of the implicit and inverse function theorems.
-Most proofs of the classical versions (enunciated for maps of class C^1 on an open set) start with a demonstration of the Inverse Function Theorem and then prove the Implicit Function Theorem as a consequence of the former.
-Yet, in general these proofs employ either a compactness argument or the contraction mapping principle, see Krantz and Parks [9, pp. 41-52] and Dontchev and Rockafellar [4, pp. 9-20].
-On the other hand, a proof of the classical Implicit Function Theorem that does not use either a compactness argument or any fixed-point theorem can be seen in de Oliveira [2].
+Most proofs of the classical versions (enunciated for maps of class $C^1$ on an open set) start by showing the Inverse Function Theorem and then derive the Implicit Function Theorem as a corollary.
+In general, these proofs employ either a compactness argument or the contraction mapping principle, see Krantz and Parks [10, pp. 41-52] and Dontchev and Rockafellar [4, pp. 9-20].
+On the other hand, a proof of the classical Implicit Function Theorem that does not use either of these two tools can be seen in de Oliveira [2].

-Taking into account everywhere differentiable maps, a proof of the Implicit Function Theorem can be found in Hurwicz and Richter [5], whereas a proof of the Inverse Function Theorem can be seen in Saint Raymond [10].
-The first proof employs Brower's fixed-point theorem while the second relies on a compactness argument.
+Taking into account maps that are everywhere differentiable (their differentials may be everywhere discontinuous), a proof of the Implicit Function Theorem can be found in Hurwicz and Richter [5], whereas a proof of the Inverse Function Theorem can be seen in Saint Raymond [11].
+The first proof employs Brouwer's fixed-point theorem while the second relies on Lebesgue's integration theory.
 Instead of assuming the continuity of the first order partial derivatives, these proofs assume an appropriate nondegeneracy condition at all points inside some open set containing the base point.
 It is worth noting that this quite general condition can be difficult to verify.

-Considering maps that are differentiable at the base point, but not necessarily on a neighborhood of it, one can find proofs of the implicit and inverse function theorems in Hurwicz and Richter [5] and Nijenhuis [8].
-This second work employs Banach's fixed-point theorem.
+Considering maps that are differentiable at the base point, but not necessarily differentiable elsewhere, one can find proofs of the implicit and inverse function theorems in Hurwicz and Richter [5] and Nijenhuis [9].
+This last work extends Leach [8] and employs the concept of strong differentiability (also called strict differentiability) and Banach's fixed-point theorem.
+It is worth noting that giving a differentiable map F and a base point p, then the map F is strong differentiable at p if and only if its differential is continuous at p.

-Removing altogether the differentiability hypothesis, a proof of the Inverse Function Theorem for a map satisfying a Lipschitz condition can be seen in Clarke [1].
+Removing altogether the differentiability hypothesis, a proof of the Inverse Function Theorem for a Lipschitzian map can be seen in Clarke [1].
 Yet, proofs of the Implicit Function Theorem for continuous maps can be found in Jittorntrum [6] and Kumagai [7].

 In this article, the overall stategy of the proof of the Implicit Function Theorem is as follows.
 First, we prove it for a differentiable real function.
-Then, given a finite number of equations, we prove it supposing that the matrix $\frac{\partial F}{\partial y}(x,y)$ is continuous at the base point.
+Then, given a finite number of equations, we prove it supposing that the matrix $\frac{\partial F}{\partial y}(x, y)$ is continuous at the base point.
 In addition, we prove the Inverse Function Theorem for a map whose Jacobian matrix is continuous at the base point.